September 3rd, 2013

 could be one of the safest places around for miles – one never knows, I

-I most enjoy traversing the bridge when it’s early night-time after dark – when the bridge’s ornamental lights are lit and the lights of the city and port area are all aglow.
+The bridge was fitted with $1,000,000 worth of ornamental lighting sometime over the last decade or so.
+I most enjoy traversing the bridge when it’s early night-time after dark.
+That's typically when the bridge’s ornamental lights are lit and the lights of the city and port area are all aglow.

 Facts below taken from: